yang70/sea-c41-ruby/README.md

     - If you have a Windows laptop, you’ll want to set it up to dual boot into Linux.
 Much web development happens outside the MS stack.
 It’s good to learn.
 [Instructions to dual-boot with Ubuntu](https://help.ubuntu.com/community/WindowsDualBoot)

- 2. Please order your textbooks NOW so they arrive before class starts.
-    - It’s a 2-book set, both are excellent, both are required
-    - Get the set to save, if available: [http://www.amazon.com/dp/1118907442](http://www.amazon.com/dp/1118907442)
-    - You can also find them sold individually if needed

 ## Prework

-All prework assignments are listed in [The SEA-C33 Canvas Course](https://canvas.instructure.com/courses/917211).
+All prework assignments and required materials are listed in [The SEA-C33 Canvas Course](https://canvas.instructure.com/courses/917211).
 Canvas is the Learning Management System (LMS) we'll be using for this course.
 You are responsible for all assignments, events, and communications posted there.

 Prework must be completed before the first class period.
 Find prework in Canvas, assignments listed under "Class 0".
+Textbook info is in the Canvas Syllabus.

 ## Communication